Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/about-catalogs.md

 - **Business data catalogs:** Serve broader organizational users (BI analysts, product managers, etc.).
 They enrich technical metadata with business context in the form of metrics, business definitions, data quality indicators, usage patterns, and ownership.

-Hybrid catalogs that do both exist, but to keep it simple, the focus of this article is technical catalogs and how dbt works with them for Iceberg context.

 ### Why data catalogs are important to dbt

 For dbt users working in a lakehouse or multi-engine architecture, understanding and interacting with data catalogs is essential for several reasons, including:

 - **Table Discovery:** dbt models are registered in catalogs.
 Understanding the catalog structure is critical for managing datasets and informing dbt about what has already been built and where it resides.

 - **Cross-Engine Interoperability:** Iceberg catalogs allow datasets created by one compute engine to be read by another.
-This is what dbt Mesh’s cross-platform catalogs are built on.
-The initial launch supports the catalog, and dbt writes the metadata to.
+This is what dbt Mesh’s cross-platform functionality is built on.

 ## About Iceberg catalogs